Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/README.md

 PetiteParser uses a CLR(1) parser meaning that it can handle a large variety of language grammars and a single token look ahead.
-The parser not only defines the language rules but can also be annotated with prompts to method calls for processing the a parsed result.
+The parser not only defines the language rules but can also be annotated with prompts to method calls for processing a parsed result.

 See [Parser.md](./Parser.md) for more information.